-1. During the term of the current collective labour agreement for Dutch Universities (cao NU), a function based contract may, with the mutual assent of the employer and the employee, be concluded with a member of the academic staff each calendar year.
+During the term of the current collective labour agreement for Dutch Universities (caoNU), a function based contract may, with the mutual assent of the employer and the employee, be concluded with a member of the academic staff or of the support and management staff in or above scale 11 in addition to the employment contract.
+If the function based contract is concluded at the inception of the employment, the employee can decide within a period of three months to reject the function based contract with retroactive effect, without having to state any reasons.

-- 2. A function based contract lays down results-oriented agreements established in relation to the scope of employment as defined by the employer.
+- 2. A function based contract lays down results oriented agreements established in relation to the scope of employment as defined by the employer.
 The function based contract forms part of the annual interview cycle between the employee and his or her superior.
-The employee bears his own responsibility for implementing holidays and working and resting hours in practice. - 3.
-The collective labour agreement (cao) applies to employees with a function based contract, with the exception of:

-a. the provisions relating to length of working time and working hours in Articles 4.1 to 4.4 inclusive and 4.5 to 4.9 inclusive;

-b. the provisions relating to leave in Articles 4.13a to 4.23 inclusive;

-c. the provisions relating to the individual choices model in Articles 5.3, paragraph 1 under a, 5.4, paragraph 1 under a, 5.5 and 5.6.
+The employee bears his own responsibility for implementing holidays and working and resting hours in practice, provided the provisions on the maximum number of working hours per week in the Working Hours Act are complied with. - 3.
+The collective labour agreement (cao) applies to employees with a function based contract, with the exception of: - a. the provisions relating to length of working time and working hours in Articles 4.1 to 4.3 and 4.6 to 4.9 inclusive; - b. the provisions relating to leave in Articles 4.13a to 4.19a inclusive; - c. the provisions relating to the individual choices model in Articles 5.1, paragraph 1, 5.4, paragraph 1 under a, 5.5 and 5.6.
+In the other provisions of the individual choices model, "mutually agreed extra work" should be read instead of "holiday hours".